 Sadness can also set in as the person begins to adjust to his life after the injury and comes to terms with the reduced opportunities for recreation or other activities.
 When sadness becomes extreme or when it takes the form of withdrawal from social interaction or stopping activities that used to give the person pleasure, it may be important for caregivers to set in and get the person assessed for depression.
 Shame is another common emotion that persons with brain injuries may struggle with.
 A brain injury patient may require trauma counselling in order to cope with all of these disruptive emotions that he can suffer from.

 A brain injury claim can help pay for psychological counselling and trauma therapy to help accident victims deal with these feelings of anger and sadness.
-If you or a loved one have suffered a brain injury in an accident, talk to an Atlanta car accident attorney at the Katz Law Firm, and determine whether you have legal options to a claim for damages.
+If you or a loved one have suffered a brain injury in an accident, talk to an Atlanta car accident attorney at the Katz Personal Injury Lawyers, and determine whether you have legal options to a claim for damages.
 You might be eligible for a claim that helps you recover compensation for medical expenses, including hospitalization, treatment and therapy costs.